stormdirus2/nox/README.md

 ### Endermites..
 * +60% base speed
 * Are invulnerable to fall and suffocation damage
-* Teleports the victim like a Chorus Fruit does on successful attack
+* Teleports the victim like a Chorus Fruit upon successful attack

 ### Guardians..
 * Place water upon death